 March was an insanely good month for metal.
 I wouldn’t be surprised if more than one of the below made it to my end of year list.
 Check out these scorchers!
 Continue reading “Monthly Overview – the Best of March 2021”

 Witch Coven is a collaboration between Swiss post-black/doom metallers Rorcal, and Earthflesh, a noise incarnation of Rorcal’s ex-bassist.

 This collaboration has birthed two immense tracks with a duration of 30 minutes in total.
 Combining Continue reading “Rorcal & Earthflesh – Witch Coven (Review)”

-Monolord are a doom metal band from Sweden and this is their fourth album.
+Dvne are a progressive sludge metal band from the UK and this is their second album.

 Etemen Ænka is the 67-minute follow up to 2017’s immensely enjoyable Asheran, and a release I’ve been greatly anticipating.
 If you’re a fan of bands such as Sorxe, Mastodon, The Ocean, Isis, Minsk, Inter Arma, and Neurosis, then Etemen Ænka is an album for you.
 Maybe even THE album for you.
 Continue reading “Dvne – Etemen Ænka (Review)”

 This is the sixth album from Australian one-man black metal act Midnight Odyssey.